FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 ### Parsing

 Function to parse an array will not be called by the 'parse' function, this is because 'array brackets' come after the name of a variable.
-Because of this this function will be called by the variable declaration function, so it 'wrapps' the current data type inside of the Array data type eg.
+Because of this, the function will be called by the variable declaration function, so it 'wraps' the current data type inside of the Array data type eg.
 ``` c
 int c[1][2]
 ```